British banks face new bill for past investment advice

 British banks have restructured their wealth management operations and most only offer advice to customers with over 50,000 pounds to invest, following new rules introduced this year aimed at ensuring advisers are better trained and fees for financial advice are more transparent.

-Lawyers said the FCA, faced with spiraling demands on its resources, is increasingly using its powers to force firms to pay for reviews in a more interventionist approach to protect consumers.
+Lawyers said the FCA, faced with spiralling demands on its resources, is increasingly using its powers to force firms to pay for reviews in a more interventionist approach to protect consumers.